-BMC has used what it calls Gravel+ geometry, undoubtedly inspired from mountain bike technology, to give the URS a slack 70-degree head angle and long front end creating a bike that offers a composed yet lively ride.
+BMC has used what it calls Gravel+ geometry, undoubtedly inspired by mountain bike technology, to give the URS a slack 70-degree head angle and long front end creating a bike that offers a composed yet lively ride.

-GT launched the Grade just as the gravel revolution began and its 2020 model shows the company is still exploring ways to innovate.
+GT launched the Grade just as the gravel revolution began and this model shows the company is still exploring ways to innovate.
 GT has specced the new Grade with a flip-chip fork which shares a similar concept to Rondo’s system.
 GT’s version is more horizontal and changes the offset from 55mm for quick agile steering to a 70mm ‘low-trail’ mode for steadier controlled steering when loaded with bikepacking luggage.